blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/ephemeralscan.md

  * Ephemeral Scan does not support ```detect.policy.check.fail.on.names```
  * Ephemeral Scan cannot create a Risk or Notices report.
  * Ephemeral Scan will not create a Project or Version on Black Duck.
- * Ephemeral Scan should be run with [aggregation](../naming/aggregation.md) so server-side metrics can be accurately collected.
  * Ephemeral Scan when running SIGNATURE_SCAN requires communication with Black Duck.

 ## Invocation